open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

-supporting this as a feature users, or higher level controllers/orchestrators, do not have to implement a procedural pattern of copying policies and manipulating bindings/labels to progressivly enforce the policy on clusters.
+supporting this as a feature users, or higher level controllers/orchestrators, do not have to implement a procedural pattern of copying policies and manipulating bindings/labels to progressively enforce the policy on clusters.

 *Progressive Policy Rollout*